About OZARIN

 In the near term, I’m looking to improve the performance of this version of the site.
 I built it using React and Gatsby over a couple of months, so I’ve no doubt this build can be further optimised to improve the experience of every visitor.

-The next big milestone for the site will be an events calendar!
-I'll use this for upcoming releases and events, and hope to make it as accessible and useful as possible.
-Naturally, it'll relate to items and events which share a common theme with other content on the site, eg. games, anime, Japanese cinema etc.
+In the near term, I’ll be adding an events calendar!
+I’ll use this for upcoming releases and events, with the hope to make it as accessible and useful as possible.
+Naturally, it’ll relate to items and events which share a common theme with other content on the site, eg. games, tv, film etc.

-I'm also looking at bringing back The OZARIN Podcast for a second season, with some dear friends - because hey, it's fun to talk about stuff with your buddies!
-But beyond this, I'll also be looking to collaborate with other enthusiasts and experts to produce new series' on a range of topics.
+I’d also love to bring back The OZARIN Podcast for a second season – because hey, it’s fun to talk about stuff with your buddies!